 According to a 2013 research, conducted at the University of Connecticut, whey protein “results in a more pronounced increase in muscle protein synthesis” when compared to soy protein.
 All subjects have gone through a 9-month period of resistance training, with their body compositions measured after 3, 6, and 9 months.
 It was found that daily whey supplementation was the most effective in promoting lean body mass gains.

 3. Performance and endurance

-Branched chain amino acids (BCAAs).
+Branched-chain amino acids (BCAAs).
 BCAAs include L-Valine, L-Isoleucine, and L-Leucine.
 They have been crucial to performance and a staple of this industry since the turn of the 21st century.
-The human body doesn’t synthetize these compounds itself, so they must be obtained through supplementation and food.
-The benefits of BCAAs are muscle protein synthesis, increased energy and recovery.
+The human body doesn’t synthesize these compounds itself, so they must be obtained through supplementation and food.
+The benefits of BCAAs are muscle protein synthesis, increased energy, and recovery.
 Studies have shown that under certain circumstances, exercise performance and post-workout recovery may be improved by branched-chain amino acid supplementation.
 This means less muscle soreness after intense bouts of exercise and a faster recovery rate, which allows you to get back in the gym sooner.

 When you’re out looking for the right supplement for your fitness goals, or browsing for them online, be sure to check the product overview and see what compounds they include.
 Check whether they contain the compound you need, as well as those that may be labeled as unhealthy or even toxic, and check the manufacturer’s reputation in the supplement market.